sujith-eag/vu-library/docs/mca/cn/lab/lab1.md

 ```
 show arp
 ```

-7. **Understand What’s Happening Behind the Scenes**
+### Understanding What’s Happening

 - When pinging a device for the first time: An **ARP Request** is sent to find the destination MAC.
 The target replies with an **ARP Reply**.
 This MAC address is stored in the ARP table.

 - **ICMP Echo Request** and **Echo Reply** are what you see during a ping.

 - **TTL (Time To Live)** field in the IP header indicates the number of routes (hops) a packet has taken.
 If TTL expires before reaching the destination then packet is dropped.
 This helps avoid endless loops:

 	- Windows: 128, Linux: 64, Routers: 255

-8. **Optional – Capture Traffic with Wireshark**
+### Optional – Capture Traffic with Wireshark

 - Right-click a link → Start capture with Wireshark.

 - You’ll see ARP and ICMP packets when you ping.

-9. **Extra Practice (Optional Enhancements)**
+### Extra Practice

 - Replace **Hub** with a **Switch** → compare behavior.

 - Try same setup with:

 	- Class B: `172.16.0.0/16`

 	- Class C: `192.168.1.0/24`

 - Notice differences in IP range and subnet masks.

 ## Outcome